Whistleblowing

 If you make a protected disclosure to the FRC, you will be protected from reprisal in the course of your employment in the same way as if you had made the disclosure to your employer.

-Can I raise a whistleblowing concern anonymously?
+Can you raise a whistleblowing concern anonymously?

 How can I contact the FRC?